yuh-zha/AlignScore/README.md

   <div align=center>
   <img src="./alignscore_fig.png" alt="alignscore_fig" width="500px" />
   </div>

+We assume there are two inputs to the metric, namely `context` and `claim`.
+And the metric evaluates whether the `claim` is factual consistent with the `context`.
+The output of AlignScore is a single numerical value, which shows the degree of the factual consistency.
 # Installation

 Our models are trained and evaluated using PyTorch 1.12.1.
 We recommend using this version to reproduce the results.